 Multi-family housing forecast:

-- Multi-family housing starts were expected to rise at a gradual pace beginning in 2020, as several legislative changes aimed at increasing multi-family construction encourage more building of dense, low- and mid-tier housing.
-However, social distancing restrictions and tightening lines of credit pushed multi-family construction numbers down significantly, though they are now picking up.
+- Multi-family housing starts were expected to rise at a gradual pace beginning in 2020, as several legislative changes aimed at increasing multi-family construction encouraged more building of dense, low- and mid-tier housing.
+However, pandemic disruptions and tightening lines of credit pushed multi-family construction numbers down significantly in 2020-2021, picking up slightly since 2022.
+For 2025, and likely 2026, we will see a much diminished residential development environment as the USA moves into the first world-wide trade war in 90 years.
+Opportunities for residential construction have been set aside until we reinstall an industrial revolution condition in the USA, after having moved into higher education and resulting skills following the end of American industrial revolution around 1900.

-- The next peak for multi-family housing starts is likely to occur around 2027-2028, with the recovery of all jobs lost to the oncoming recession and crux of the next housing boom.
+- The next peak for multi-family housing starts is likely to appear around 2028 and beyond, but only after we have completed the coming recession and into recovery.

 Statistics related to California housing:

 - Prior to 2020, California population growth had been increasing at a rate of 0.5%-1% per year.
-But California’s population has since begun to decline, the result of more deaths than births alongside more residents moving to other states in search of a lower cost of living.
+But California’s population has since begun to decline, the result of more deaths than births alongside more residents moving to other states in search of a lower cost of living than moving in.

-- Just over 17 million people were employed in California in April 2022.
-This is 304,000 fewer jobs than were held prior to the 2020 recession, according to the California Employment Development Department (EDD).
+- Roughly 18.3 million people were employed in California in December 2024.
+This is just over the number of jobs held prior to the 2020 recession, according to the California Employment Development Department (EDD).

 Related articles: